galitrahimtno/indy-hipe/text/didcom-over-xmpp/README.md

 ## Tutorial
 [tutorial]: #tutorial

-The DIDCom-over-XMPP feature provides an architecture for the transport of DIDCom messages over an XMPP network.
+The DIDCom-over-XMPP feature provides an architecture for the transport of DIDCom messages over an XMPP network, using XMPP to bypass any firewalls at the receiving side.

 ### DIDCom